the freedom that begins the self

 Learning Freedom and LAW

 I was fortunate.
-Being a ships Engineer enabled me to travel and interact with various people, to learn of the thinking, for a person in becoming their own.
+Being a ships Engineer enabled me to travel and interact with various people, to learn the thinking needed for a person in becoming their own.

-The Israelites began their freedom of thinking, learning, and law, during their transition from bondage to freedom that began at Mt Sinai.
+The Israelites began their learning of the freedom of thinking during their transition from bondage to freedom that began at Mt Sinai.
 A thinking of law limiting behavior without limiting freedom and the development of freedom.
 A thinking that developed adhering to the law, into the freedom of becoming their own.

 Throughout much of my life I have had Jewish friends.
 I decided to learn.
 I registered for a course on Jewish Law at a local Synagogue.

-My involvement with Judaism, taking additional courses, the writing of my thoughts, attending holidays, and becoming friends with the Rabbi and the congregation, was an enjoyment of thinking and learning.
+My involvement with Judaism, taking additional courses, writing my thoughts, attending holidays, and becoming friends with the Rabbi and the congregation, was an enjoyment of thinking and learning.

 I also chose to live within the limits of law, of not committing murder, rape, stealing, lying, or coveting.
 This choosing became a learning of keeping my thoughts and actions within the limits of what is good and true, a learning that began the freedom of becoming my own, a freedom of self.

-My experience in the freedom of religion began, from being raised in the Protestant Episcopal Church in the United States of America.
+My experiencing the freedom of religion began, while being raised in the Protestant Episcopal Church in the United States of America.
 The church came into existence during the American revolution, when we separated ourselves politically and religiously from England.
 The people then, and a reason for the revolution, were interested in becoming their own.
 When I was a child this church still existed.
 They didn't tell people what to do.
 They made suggestions, like adhering to law.
-This created a freedom of thinking, of being free.
+This created, while learning the freedom of thinking, the learning of being free.

 Copyright © Ernest G. Jackson 2025 All Rights reserved - All Rights Reserved.